 I grew up in Baltimore and love living in DC.

-When I'm not working, I'm exploring the city, jogging, reading, knitting, or the keeping up with the latest true crime podcast and documentaries
+When I'm not working, I love spending time with friends and family, exploring the city, jogging, reading, knitting, or keeping up with the latest true crime podcast and documentaries